Cellular (film): Plot

 The kidnappers escort Craig to his bank safe deposit box to retrieve a bag, but Ryan intercepts it.
 While Ethan chases him, he drops and breaks the lawyer's cellphone.
-When he opens Craig's bag, he sees a video camera with a disturbing video of LAPD Detectives Ethan, Mad Dog, Dimitri, Dana Bayback, Deason, and Mooney's friend Jack Tanner, robbing, torturing, and murdering two drug dealers, exposing them all as dirty cops.
+When he opens Craig's bag, he sees a video camera with a disturbing video of LAPD Detectives Ethan, Mad Dog, Dimitri, Dana Bayback, Deason, and Mooney's friend Jack Tanner robbing, torturing, and murdering two drug dealers, exposing them all as dirty cops.

 Ryan steals the lawyer's car again, from the police impound lot, and finds his own cellphone he left in the seat.
-Mooney returns to the Martins' to verify some things, where he kills Bayback in self-defense when she fires at him, grazing his neck.
+Mooney returns to the Martins' to verify some things, where he kills Bayback in self-defence when she fires at him, grazing his neck.
 His friend Tanner pulls up, hearing of the shootout, acting as a concerned friend.
 Back at the safe house, Mad Dog discovers Jessica has been using the landline seeking help.
 He attempts to kill her and her son, but she nicks his brachial artery, causing him to bleed to death in seconds.

 Tanner tells Ethan of Bayback’s death and the forensic team at the Martins' house, looking for evidence.
 Before Jessica and Ricky can escape, they are caught by Ethan's gang, but Ryan contacts Ethan before he can hurt them and makes a deal: the videotape in exchange for the Martin family at Santa Monica Pier.

 At the pier Ryan, in disguise, refuses to give up the camera until the Martins are freed, but Mooney and Tanner find him when Chloe inadvertently exposes him.
 Tanner sends Mooney away with Dimitri for medical attention, abducts Ryan, bringing him to Ethan.
 He crushes the videotape, and Tanner radios Deason to execute the Martins, but Deason decides to wait until their return to the safe house to avoid attention.

 Mooney overhears the transmission, overpowers Dimitri and handcuffs him before returning to the pier.
 Ryan escapes to a boathouse, thanks to Chad's distraction, and Tanner and Ethan chase after him.
 He knocks Tanner out, but is overpowered by Ethan before Mooney shows up.
 After a brief altercation, Ryan sees Ethan approaching Mooney from behind and calls his cell.
 The ringtone exposes his position, and Mooney shoots him.

 Jessica strangles Deason with her handcuff chain in the van, then frees her husband and son; however, he recovers and attempts to kill them when Ryan intervenes, slamming his head in the car door.
 While Ryan and Mooney are being treated by paramedics, Tanner is also exposed, as Ryan had copied the whole video on his cellphone.
 Jessica finally meets Ryan, the man who risked his life to save her family, and asks if she can do anything for him; Ryan humorously asks her to never call him again.